PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/README.md

 ## What is this?
 This mod allows you to mod crDroid 11.x and adds additional new apps that NikGapps did not install, however this mod has limitations so please read this carefully so that you are aware of these limitations!

+## Need the tweaks for crDroid?..Please read!
+If your looking for build.prop tweaks for crDroid, we have converted the tweaks into a magisk module, you can download the magisk module from [here](https://github.com/PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/releases)

+There is important information you must be aware of before using the yhe magisk module:

+- This module is NOT compatible with APatch
+- This module requires you to be on magisk v20.4 or higher
+- Your version of crDroid must match the version we have available, if you do not have the right version installed you will encounter issues
+- The magisk module is not release date dependent its crDroid Version dependant such at 11.x etc.
+- When using this module you will lose the ability to install updates via OTA unless you disable the magisk module first, reboot and then perform the installation.

 ## Limitations:
 This mod has limitations that require us to inform  you before using this mod these limitations are as follows: